nickyhajal/world-domination-summit/_content/academies.md

 icon: theater
 photo_head: https://farm8.staticflickr.com/7457/9226356063_2f05f24588_c.jpg,https://farm4.staticflickr.com/3680/9226354561_60e1c77986_c.jpg,https://farm8.staticflickr.com/7422/9226351955_26fafe47fe_c.jpg,https://farm3.staticflickr.com/2868/9229137606_aa502275bb_c.jpg,https://farm3.staticflickr.com/2317/5800027355_42530f678d_b.jpg,https://farm3.staticflickr.com/2031/5800591550_94fa52c7b4_b.jpg

 # As the WDS community strengthens and grows, more and more people are arriving early and staying late.
-This year marks the launch of WDS Academies: a series of mini-events focused on specific topics that take place on the days surrounding WDS weekend.
+2014 marked the launch of WDS Academies: a series of mini-events focused on specific topics that take place on the days surrounding WDS weekend.

-Registration for academies is separate from WDS itself.
-We'll offer registration both to WDS attendees as well as to the general public (for a slightly higher registration fee).
-We hope to see you there!
+Registration for academies is separate from WDS itself, and we offer registration both to WDS attendees as well as to the general public (for a slightly higher registration fee).
+Below you'll find the academies we offered in 2014.

-(Be sure to check out other extracurricular [activities](/activities) as well to maximize your adventure during WDS.)

 <div class="zig-zags_blue"></div>

 <a name="problogger"></a>

-### Thursday, July 10

 <div class="collapsable-box collapsable-box-open">
-	<a href="https://www.eventbrite.com/e/wds-academy-problogger-academy-building-profitable-blogs-tickets-11339594031"><h4>ProBlogger Academy: Building Profitable Blogs</h4></a>
+	<h4>ProBlogger Academy: Building Profitable Blogs</h4>
-	<h5>9:00 am–4:00 pm</h5>
 	Hosted by Darren Rowse and Chris Garrett
-	<a href="https://www.eventbrite.com/e/wds-academy-problogger-academy-building-profitable-blogs-tickets-11339594031" class="button">Sold Out!</a>
 	<div class="collapsable-content">
 		<h4>Summary</h4>
 		Spend the day with Darren Rowse and Chris Garrett—authors of *ProBlogger* the book—exploring how to build profitable blogs.
 Over the day you'll get insight from Darren and Chris on the four 'pillars' of Problogging—Creating Killer Content, Finding Readers, Building Community, and Monetization.
 Chris and Darren will be joined by some of their favorite people who will also share their blogging stories: Pat Flynn, Tsh Oxenreider, Jeff Goins, Chris Ducker, and Pam Slim.
 Plus a special surprise guest!